 It ensures that the employers are considerate of the expecting employee's situation, by imposing punishment and fines on them, in the event of failure to provide any maternity benefit.
 The fine in this case may extend up to Rs.5,000.
 Moreover, an employer may be held liable to pay as much as Rs.20,000 on failing to provide free medical care to expectant employees.
 For discharging or dismissing such a woman during or on account of her absence from work, the employer shall be punishable with imprisonment which shall not be less than 3 months, but it will extend to one year.

-Though it's the mother who actually delivers the child, father plays an equally important role.
+Though it is the mother who actually delivers the child, a father plays an equally important role.
 A father is expected to be emotionally and physically available for both, mother and child, before and after the delivery.
 Infact, legally accepting and providing two months of paternal leave has resulted in a reduced divorce rate in Sweden.

-While paternity leave is sanctioned for government employees, there isn't any such law that indoctrinates the private sector to make it obligatory.
+While paternity leave is sanctioned for government employees, there is not such law that indoctrinates the private sector to make it obligatory.
 Hence, paternity leave is open to interpretation by individual companies.

 Despite there being no legislation, the New Delhi High Court in 2009 passed a judgement allowing paternity leave in private schools with Chandramohan Jain, a private school teacher, getting his deducted salary back as his leaves were recognised as Paternity leaves by the court.

-We all know and understand that for a healthy work culture and to get the optimum efficiency out of an employee, an employer must ensure to provide certain basic amenities like a comfortable work place, healthy working hours, giving the employee enough physical and mental rest etc. Being a country where our family is of first and foremost importance for us, an employer needs to keep in mind that having a child is a start to the chapter of family for almost all, hence, it is an utter necessity to provide reasonable amount of maternity as well as paternity leaves.
-We must not forget that for a vulnerable new mother and her newly born child, father is the most important person to be around.
+We all know and understand that for a healthy work culture and to get the optimum efficiency out of an employee, an employer must ensure to provide certain basic amenities like a comfortable work place, healthy working hours, giving the employee enough physical and mental rest etc. Being a country where our family is of first and foremost importance for us, an employer needs to keep in mind that having a child is a new start for all members of the family, hence, it is an utter necessity to provide reasonable amount of maternity as well as paternity leaves.
+We must not forget that for a vulnerable new mother and her newly born child, a father is the most important person to be around.